mrjeanjoseph/TSQL_Exercises/README.md

-T-SQL Exercises from Pluralsight
+T-SQL and SQL Server Exercises from Pluralsight

-All practice Exercises.
+All TSQL exercises have been moved into it's own repos for easier access